Author has written 27 stories for Harry Potter, StarTrek: The Next Generation, and Avengers.

 Now, I completely understand those who say something like, "It's not that I hate Ginny, but I don't understand why JKR put her and Harry together.
 Hermione makes more sense."
 That logic has some credibility because we know about Hermione, but not very much about anyone else; therefore, it's easy (lazy?) to pick the 1 girl we know about and ignore the rest we don't know about.
 One could also argue that Harry and Hermione share a Muggle background, something Ginny and all the other Pureblood girls don't have.
 For the stories that focus on or have a lot of time spent in the Muggle world, it makes sense to pair Harry with Hermione.
 I've read (and enjoyed) a number of good stories in that type of universe.
 I have a story like that in my plot-bunny file that I hope to have time to write one day.

 However, I'll also point out that Ginny shares a "core personality trait" that Hermione doesn't have: Ginny understands Voldemort and fighting him in a way Hermione never will.
 The battle with the diary gave Ginny a very special common ground with Harry that no one else will ever have.
 (I know it's said that Ginny doesn't really know much from the "diary episodes", but her conversation with Harry during Christmas in book5 where she talks about possession makes me think she knows more about Tom Riddle than most give her credit for.)
 Ginny loves flying and Quidditch, something Hermione really doesn't.
 I think Ginny's sense of humor is something that meshes more closely with Harry's than Hermione's does.
+Harry is also more fun loving like Ginny is (and not so much a stickler for the rules like Hermione is).
 There's probably other things, but with the way Voldemort has impacted Harry's life, this common ground is central to understanding why JKR put Harry and Ginny together.
 I also suspect Harry and Ginny talked more than the books told us (like when he stayed at the Weasleys and Hermione wasn't there), but that's merely speculation.
 In my (real) world, practically every successful relationship is built on common ground starting with beliefs, and I think H/G have more common ground than H/Hr.

 Don't get me started on R/Hr, as I think their common ground is so small, that pairing really is a work of fiction :) and JKR just goofed!
 R/Hr's common ground is through adventures with Harry as "the glue", take those away and they have almost nothing in common for a relationship -- IMO.
 Without a similar PoV, they will be in for a difficult time in the long run.
 They're fighting is not "sexual tension", it's low-level animosity -- not a good foundation for a romantic relationship.